Reporting eligibility

 For further information and instructions, refer to Register to report.

-The eligibility for relevant employer status is determined by the total employee count within the organisation.
+The eligibility for relevant employer status is determined by the total employee count either within the organisation or across a corporate group.

 Employers must count all employees In Australia who are: